| Name | edx-codejail JSON |

 These instructions detail how to configure your operating system so that

-machines who are unconcerned with security, and simplifies the integration of
+developers' machines who are unconcerned with security, and allows testing

 To secure Python execution, you'll be creating a new virtualenv.
 This means